aejnsn/postgresify/README.md

 certain subnet mask.
 PostgreSQL has [Network Address Functions and Operators](http://www.postgresql.org/docs/9.4/static/functions-net.html) for purposes like this.

 > I made a [pull request](https://github.com/laravel/framework/pull/12884) for the IP and MAC address types in Laravel.
 So these two types will be in your initial Laravel installation (5.2.27+), and should work across all of Laravel's supported database systems.
-However, PostgreSQL, unlike other database systems, has its rich set network address functions and operators built-in.
+However, PostgreSQL, unlike other database systems, has its rich set of network address functions and operators built-in.

 ### IP Address